WeblateOrg/weblate/docs/admin/memory.rst

 Content in the translation memory can be applied one of two ways:

-* Manually, :ref:`machine-translation` view while translating.
+* Manually: in the :ref:`machine-translation` view while translating.
-* Automatically, by translating strings using :ref:`auto-translation`, or :ref:`addon-weblate.autotranslate.autotranslate` add-on.
+* Automatically: by translating strings using :ref:`auto-translation`, or the :ref:`addon-weblate.autotranslate.autotranslate` add-on.

 For installation tips, see :ref:`mt-weblate-translation-memory`, which is turned on by default.